PRIVACY POLICY FOR CONTRIBUTORS

 Lawful basis: Necessary for our legitimate interests to manage and administer our business effectively, where we consider that our legitimate interests do not override your own interests, rights and freedoms.

 Please note: Five Mile Films contributes to an industry-wide diversity monitoring initiative called Diamond.
-The Diamond project uses personal information regarding on and off-screen contributors to programmes to report on the diversity of TV production in the UK.
+The Diamond project uses personal data regarding on and off-screen contributors to programmes to report on the diversity of TV production in the UK.

 If you have provided us with your email address (unless you have asked us not to) we will share this with Creative Diversity Network Limited (CDN), Soundmouse and Silvermouse and you will be invited to participate in the Diamond project.